 As of November 2020, Barnard Castle is currently closed to visitors due to Covid-19.
-However, English Heritage states the site will hopefully reopen on 3 December.
-Additionally, select sites will be kept open from 5 November to 3 December for local visitors and members only.
+However, English Heritage hopes that the site will be able to reopen by mid February.

 For more information on visiting Barnard Castle and related Covid-19 restrictions, visit English Heritage’s webpage.

 Of course, the ruins of the actual castle are not all that the town of Barnard Castle – also called Barney by locals – has to offer.
 There are even more historic ruins, such as the Egglestone Abbey, museums, and more available for visitors and locals alike to enjoy.

 Please note that government restrictions and Covid-19 lockdown rules will likely apply throughout the month of November 2020.
 Visitors are advised to check restrictions and contact any attractions or locations before travelling.

 The Witham has stood as the community arts centre located within Barney for more than 150 years, and focuses of the union of culture, community, and commerce.
 The arts centre offers a variety of events including film showings, concerts, theatre productions, dance performances, fairs, and more.

 Click here to learn more about upcoming events at the Witham.

 The once guardian of Barnard Castle John Bowes, and his wife Josephine, built the Bowes Museum in the 19th century to house “internationally significant collections of fine and decorative arts.”
 The pair collected over 15,000 items before their deaths in the 1874 and 1885.